lapenseeetlesouci/datasciencecoursera/README.md

 We are extracing the data from the Human Activity Recognition Using Smartphones Dataset referenced in [1].

 The tidy dataset can be found in the "tidydata.txt" file.
+To reproduce this dataset, just run the 'run_analysis.R' file.
+(The original data will be downloaded into your working directory)

 A detailed information of the variables of our tidy dataset can be found in the 'CodeBook.md' file.